 Our work suggests several avenues for further research.
 In particular, although the bundled contract was highly effective at increasing Aflasafe adoption and did improve quality in high-risk areas, implementation of a comprehensive contract is costly.
-Could a cheaper contract with fewer contract elements provide similar benefits?
-This could be particularly true in a dynamic setting, where producers may not need guarantees of training or price rewards as their experience with the technology increases.
+Many buyers are unwilling to commit to a fixed premium up front.
+Could a simpler resource-providing contract without price guarantees provide similar benefits?
+This could be particularly relevant given the repeated game nature of the interaction between farmers and cooperatves.
+Producers may not need guarantees of training or price rewards as their experience with the technology increases and they learn about potential market rewards to quality upgrading.
+Our follow-up results suggest the price premium guarantee may play an important role in determining farmers' decisions to invest in quality upgrading, in line with Hoffmann et al. (2022).

 Additionally, our finding that the contract induced changes in commercialization decisions by producers merits further study.
-Given the well-documented difficulties cooperatives face in effectively aggregating output (Aflagah et al., 2019), our results suggest an avenue for improving cooperative performance by focusing on supporting higher-quality production.
+Given the well-documented difficulties cooperatives face in effectively aggregating output (Aflagah et al., 2022), our results suggest an avenue for improving cooperative performance by focusing on supporting higher-quality production.
 Future work could delve further into the behavioral heterogeneity we observe, to better understand how factors like reciprocity and reputation impact producer decisions.